 Geographic Information Systems (GIS) minor (18 credits) allows any non-major to develop knowledge and an array of skills using GIS and other geospatial technologies.
 The GIS minor is an excellent complement to any major that focuses on people, economics, resources, or the environment.

 The GIS Certificate program is a short program (12 credits) designed for students in any major who want a solid hands-on introduction to GIS and exposure to a range of applications.

 Careers in Geography

-The Bachelor of Science in geography at Ship prepares graduates for a wide range of employment opportunities.
+The Bachelor's of Science in geography at Ship prepares graduates for a wide range of employment opportunities.
 Some examples are, consulting firms, federal, state, and local governmental agencies, as well as in higher education.
 Many employment opportunities are available for individuals trained in environmental planning, geographic information systems, cartography, remote sensing, and computer mapping.

 The bachelor of science in education degree programs prepare students for teaching in the middle school, junior high, and senior high levels.
 Because many elementary and high school programs have added or strengthened geography courses, the demand for good geography teachers has increased.